python/cpython/InternalDocs/frames.md

 When creating a backtrace or when calling `sys._getframe()` the frame becomes visible to Python code.
-When this happens a new `PyFrameObject` is created and a strong reference to it placed in the `frame_obj` field of the specials section.
+When this happens a new `PyFrameObject` is created and a strong reference to it is placed in the `frame_obj` field of the specials section.
 The `frame_obj` field is initially `NULL`.

 The `PyFrameObject` may outlive a stack-allocated `_PyInterpreterFrame`.